FERTILITY SUPPLEMENTS THAT REALLY WORK

 It's an easy watch under 13 minutes, and here's what I'm going to cover for you:

-• Dosing considerations
+Dosing considerations

-• Food vs supplements (and food-based supplements)
+Food vs supplements (and food-based supplements)

-• Hormonal side effects
+Hormonal side effects

-• Quality control or lack of
+Quality control or lack of

-• Seriously, what’s the goal?
+Seriously, what's the goal?

-• Finding evidence based supplement info
+Finding evidence-based supplement info

-• Which brands are legit
+Which brands are legit

-Now, before we continue, a disclaimer.
-All of this information is for educational purposes and should not replace medical care from your trusted team.
+Disclaimer: All of this information is for educational purposes and should not replace medical care from your trusted team.
 Always run your options by your doctor or provider to make sure any supplement is a good fit for you, especially if you take prescription medications or have complicated health issues.

 What supplements do I personally sell for fertility?

 A lot of people are surprised that my answer to this is NONE.
-I don’t sell any western supplements at my clinic because I believe healthcare providers — of any type — should never make extra money by prescribing supplements or medications.
+I don't sell any western supplements at my clinic because I believe healthcare providers -- of any type -- should never make extra money by prescribing supplements or medications.
 This is the ethical standard in Western mainstream medicine, and I strongly believe it should be the same in holistic healthcare too.

 Supplements should be available via trusted and tested 3rd-party sellers to ensure there's no conflict of interest.
 That's why I provide the resources people need to buy their supplements on their own with no affiliate ties to me.